There could be several reasons why iCloud Drive is loading forever on iPhones. Here are a few possible explanations:

 - Transfer iCloud account to another iCloud account.

 Just enjoy the useful functions of MultCloud to manage iCloud Drive files, even iCloud Photos.
+The extension are also provided for you to move files smoothly.

 In conclusion, if you are experiencing the frustrating issue of iCloud Drive loading forever, there are several steps you can take to resolve it.
 First, try restarting your device or disabling and re-enabling iCloud Drive.
 If those methods don't work, signing out of your iCloud account and signing back in may help.